Rehabilitation Counselor – Career, Salary & State Licensure

 Step 4: Pass the CRC Exam (Timeline Varies)

-Candidates will have three-and-a-half hours to answer 175 questions in 12 knowledge domains of rehabilitation counseling.
+Candidates will have three-and-a-half hours to answer 175 multiple-choice questions in 12 knowledge domains of rehabilitation counseling.
 An immediate pass or fail is given upon completion of the test, with a more detailed score report to follow a few weeks post-exam.

 Step 5: Complete State Required Supervised Work Experience (One to Four Years)